This public API can be used to roll your own custom self-assessment solution using

 phone number), no error would be thrown.
 Ensure necessary data validation

-is performed at the frontend to avoid such scenarios.
+is performed to avoid such scenarios.

 site